On average, your neighbors pay $84 a month.See Your Rates

 The Hawai’ian islands offer beautiful beaches, world-famous surfing, and a rich indigenous culture.
 Hawaii was the birthplace of President Barack Obama and the steel guitar.
 However, the volcanic islands of The Aloha State contain some major homeowners insurance hazards too.

+How much is home insurance in Hawaii?
 Hawaii is slightly below the national average when it comes to average home insurance rates.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Hawaii was $1,018 slightly lower than the national average of $1,132.
-There are 21 states that have higher average home insurance rates than Hawaii.
+The average cost of homeowners insurance in the state of Hawaii was $1,014 slightly lower than the national average of $1,173.
+There are 22 states that have higher average home insurance rates than Hawaii.

 Choosing a homeowners insurance company in Hawaii should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare homeowners insurance quotes in Hawaii from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Hawaii.
 Out of the 1,481 Hawaii homeowners that used QuoteWizard to request insurance quotes last year, 75 had no home insurance.